b-erhart/dotm/README.md

 > Note: using `~` for the home directory is currently not supported.
 Please use the `${HOMEPATH}` environment variable on Windows and `${HOME}` on Unix-based systems instead.

 #### Commands
 `dotm` provides two commands using config files: `dotm fetch <config_file>` copies specified entries from the system to the repository. `dotm distribute <config_file>` performs the opposite function, copying all entries from the repository to the system.
-Refer to `dotm -h`, `dotm fetch -h`, and `dotm distribute -h`.
+Refer to `dotm -h`, `dotm fetch -h`, and `dotm distribute -h` for further information.

 > Warning: Existing files/directories targeted by the copies will be fully overwritten.
 This means any existing data at these locations will be erased.